Learn How to Write Independent Contractor Resignation Letter Example

 But you should ensure your employer with ample advice as you can to have healthy working relations or to have good ties after you leave the job.

-You should never think or get a feeling that you should provide the exact details of why you are quitting the job and moreover this not the opportunity for you to complain about your company and co-workers.
+You should never think or get a feeling that you should provide the exact details of why you are quitting the job, and this not the opportunity for you to complain about your company and co-workers.

 Always keep your resignation message brief and to the point and only include the details which are required.